Zakaria1986/Console-Finances/README.md

-Thank you found the code interesting!
+Thank you and I hope you found the code interesting!